Best daily deals

 Adam Birney / Android Authority

-If you’re the kind of person who has tons of tabs open all the time, then you may have a preference for how each browser displays them.
+If you’re the kind of person with tons of tabs open all the time, then you may have a preference for how each browser displays them.
 Firefox features a horizontal scroll on all your open tabs, which can help reduce crowding.
-Google Chrome prefers to shrink them down smaller and smaller, so just the favicon is visible.
-While this keeps everything in sight, it can become a problem when multiple tabs open from the same website since they will all look the same.
+Google Chrome prefers to shrink them down smaller and smaller until just the favicon is visible.
+While this keeps everything in sight, it can become a problem with multiple tabs open from the same website since they’ll all look the same.

-In either case, each browser has a vertical dropdown menu that can help with tab navigation.
-You can also mute tabs, pin tabs, or send them to other connected devices from there.
-Both browsers will have pop-up messages explaining each feature when you first download and open the browser, making it easy to learn where everything is and what you can do.
+Each browser has a vertical dropdown menu that can help with tab navigation.
+You can also mute, pin, or send tabs to connected devices.
+Both browsers have pop-up messages explaining each feature when you first download and open them, making it easy to learn where everything is and what you can do.

 pocket firefox